-As most students would be aware, Toys R Us went into liquidation in 2018 closing virtually all their stores throughout the world.
+As many students would be aware, Toys R Us went into liquidation in 2018 closing virtually all their stores throughout the world.

 Toys R Us were essentially a victim of failing to adapt to a significantly changing marketing environment.
 They maintained their large-scale supermarket retailing model for over 50 years without considering trends in retail design, retailing itself, changing consumer needs, technology and online factors.